aws-samples/cfn101-workshop/workshop/content/60-setting-up-nested-stack/100-lab-10-nested-stacks.md

 Before you update your CloudFormation nested stack, there are a couple more things to do.

-+ You need to specify which VPC to create the EC2 Security Group in.
-Without specifying the VPC parameter, the Security group will be created in the _Default_ VPC.
++ You need to specify which VPC to create the EC2 security group in.
+Without specifying the VPC parameter, the security group will be created in the _Default_ VPC.

 + You need to specify which subnet to create the EC2 instance in.

-##### 1. Prep Security Group resource
+##### 1. Prepare the security group resource

 1. Open up `code/60-setting-up-nested-stack/01-working directory/ec2.yaml` and locate the `WebServerSecurityGroup` resource.
 1. Add `VpcId` property and reference VpcId parameter.
-Your Security Group resource should look like the code below.
+Your security group resource should look like the code below.

 ```yaml {hl_lines=[10]}
   WebServerSecurityGroup: